 Striking a blow to composers’ rights, a U.S. District Court in California has denied jazz flutist James Newton’s digital sampling suit against the Beastie Boys.
 Judge Nora Manella denied Newton’s claim of copyright infringement, ruling that a six-second digital sample of his work used by the successful hip-hop trio was “unoriginal as a matter of law.”
 Newton has appealed this ruling to the Ninth Circuit Court of Appeals.

-Back in May of 2000, Newton filed a claim against the Beastie Boys, Capitol Records, and a host of associates alleging that six-seconds of his multiphonic flute composition “Choir” (taken from the 1982 ECM album Axum) had been unlawfully sampled and looped over 40 times throughout the track “Pass the Mic” (link to video) off the Beastie Boys’ 1992 release Check Your Head.
+Back in May of 2000, Newton filed a claim against the Beastie Boys, Capitol Records, and a host of associates alleging that six-seconds of his multiphonic flute composition “Choir” (taken from the 1982 ECM album Axum) had been unlawfully sampled and looped over 40 times throughout the track “Pass the Mic” off the Beastie Boys’ 1992 release Check Your Head.
 The master recording, owned by the recording label ECM, was officially licensed, but neither Capitol Records nor ECM contacted Newton to clear the usage with him.
 The argument at hand now is whether, outside of courtesy, anyone needed his permission.

 Though “Choir” was registered with the U.S. Copyright Office and ASCAP in 1978, in her ruling Manella found that this six-second passage from Newton’s composition was not protectable in this instance.
 Newton explains that while the three notes of the composition result in a unique soundscape of shifting multiphonics, the judge found that because that element wasn’t written in the score, the three notes alone were not protectable.